ravimore8386/PDVarFilter/README.md

-# VarFilter-PD Version 0.1
+# PDVarFilter Version 0.1
 ## VARiant FILTERing using Phenotype and Diagnosis information in WGS/WES sequencing data
 ### Introduction
-#### VarFilter-PD is VARiant FILTERing tools based on the Phenotype and Diagnosis information in WGS/WES sequencing data, which filters SNP/INDEL variants based on its presence in cases of pedigree.
+#### PDVarFilter is VARiant FILTERing tools based on the Phenotype and Diagnosis information in WGS/WES sequencing data, which filters SNP/INDEL variants based on its presence in cases of pedigree.
 This tool filters SNP/INDEL variants by referring Annovar tool text file based on three main criteria : 1) Damaging variants based on in silico predictions algorithms (SIFT or PolyPhene) for SNP and Frameshift/Nonfremeshift/Stopgain/Stoploss variants for INDEL.
 1) Rare variants (<=1%) in the non-Finnish population (NFE) as per GnomAD database, and 3) Variants absent in controls.

 This tool has two main modules and variants and filter further based on Phenotype and Diagnosis level:
 1) PhenoVarFilter - this identifies variants present in individuals in Broad Autism Phenotype (BAP), Mild Autism Phenotype (MAP), and Narrow Autism Phenotype (NAP) categories of pedigree.
 For BAP variant filtering, it will consider affected BAP/MAP/NAP as case and familial unaffected sample as a control.
 For MAP, it will consider affected MAP+NAP as case and BAP+Normal as control.
 For NAP, it consider affected NAP as case and BAP+MAP+Normal as control.